The pandemic shut down her chateau. Then she became a YouTube star

 She's glad her videos have been enjoyed by so many people this year, and hopes others might consider saving a chateau, too.

-"I think French chateaus, they kinda deserve to be a thing, you know?
+"I think French chateaus, they kind of deserve to be a thing, you know?
 The amazing history ... it would be wonderful if people come and start to get passionate about restoring them and looking after them."